alfredrafael/logical-fallacy-client/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Story of the logical-fallacy test
+# Story of my logical-fallacies' website

 A as a developer who taught elementary and high school, I am fascinated by philosophy and the ways it can improve our lives.
-From learning how to frame arguments intelligently, to the way in which we respond to other peoples' points of view, being able to IDENTIFY faults in our own logic (as well as faulty logic in other people's arguments) is a life skill that make our lives richer.
-By learning the terminology used to refer to common logical fallacies, we become able to IDENTIFY them as soon as they occur (either from others, or even in our own heads) and therefore curve our behavior in a more productive response.
+To learn how to deconstruct logical fallacies in others' arguments, and IDENTIFYING faults in our own is a life-skill that can make our lives so much richer.
+By learning the terminology used to refer to certian logical fallacies, we become able to IDENTIFY them (in others, or even within our own heads) and therefore curve our behavior with a more productive and solid response.

-The purpose of this test is to expose the user to these vocabulary words, allowing him/her to identify them in the future.
+The purpose of this website is to expose the user to these ancient vocabulary words, allowing him/her to identify logical fallacies in the future, and to allow users to provide their own examples.

 ## User story